argilzar/flowcore-generic-push/README.md

 }
 ```

-In case of an error during the execution of the function, it returns a `WebhookResponse` object with a status of 500 and a status text of "Internal Server Error".
+In case of an error during the execution an object with a status of 500 and a status text of "Internal Server Error".
 The `source_eventId`, `timestamp`, and `pushName` fields are also included in the error response.

 ## Error Example